nervetattoo/jquery-autosave/readme.md

     event(event[, ...]);

-The events that jQuery.autosave binds are listed in _options.events_.
+The events that jQuery.autosave binds to are listed in _options.events_.
 Each event handler may be passed any number of arguments, although the first argument will always be the [jQuery Event Object](http://api.jquery.com/category/events/event-object/).